 During the capital investment programme from the DfE it has not been possible to invest surplus funds due to the cash flow demands associated with the process.
-Investment is unlikely in the following year as our cash surplus will be required to cover investment in our five year IT renewal plan and the equipment needed to support the introduction of T-levels.
+Investment is unlikely in the following year as our cash surplus will be required to cover investment in our five year IT renewal plan and the significant investment in solar panels.
 The Board of Trustees have previously agreed limits for the investments which will be adhered to by the Chief Financial Officer and the Accounting Officer in any decisions made.